-- You will become proficient in collecting, organizing, analyzing, and interpreting data - You will become competent in the use of data analysis software. - You will interpret findings and improve in your ability to justify your results. - Your metacognition and desire to reflect upon what you have learned will be heightened. - You will respond to a problem by: considering any relevant assumptions, analyzing, and effectively communicating your results. - You will gain a greater appreciation for statistics (and the mathematics that underpins our work) - You will complete the Data Analysis GE requirement.
+- You will become proficient in collecting, organizing, analyzing, and interpreting data - You will become competent in the use of data analysis software. - You will interpret findings and improve in your ability to justify your results. - Your metacognition & desire to reflect upon what you have learned will be heightened. - You will respond to a problem by: considering any relevant assumptions, analyzing, and effectively communicating your results.

+- You will gain a greater appreciation for statistics (and the underlying mathematics). - You will complete the Data Analysis GE requirement.